 Current Legal Work

-Attorney Mahon is a member of several professional organizations, including the Connecticut Bar Association, the Connecticut Trial Lawyers Association, and the National Organization for Social Security Claimants’ Representatives.
+Attorney Mahon is a member of several professional organizations, including the Connecticut Bar Association and the Connecticut Trial Lawyers Association.
 A member of the executive committee of the Connecticut Bar Association’s Workers’ Compensation Section, Mahon is also an editor of the Connecticut Bar Association’s quarterly workers’ compensation periodical, Compensation Quarterly.

 Attorney Mahon is an active member of the Meriden community.
 He previously served on the Board of Directors of Meriden-Wallingford Chrysalis, Inc., the area's domestic violence support service agency.
-He currently serves as an officer of the Board of Directors of the Boys & Girls Club of Meriden.
+He served as an officer of the Board of Directors of the Boys & Girls Club of Meriden until 2017.
 He is also an active member of the Meriden Rotary Club and has served on the Board of Directors since 2012.
+He is Presiden-elect and will be President during the 2019-2020 term.
 He also sits on the distribution committee of the Meriden Foundation, a local charitable organization.